25+ Things to do in Cincinnati This January

 National Underground Railroad Freedom Center during BLINK

-January 24: Winter Succulent Class at Taft Brewpourium, 6-7pm.
-Learn how to make a hanging winter moss succulent (also known as a Kokedama).
+January 24: CANdle Making Class at Taft Brewpourium, 6-8pm.
+Make a one of a kind CANdle in a Taft’s beer can!
 In addition to the class, your ticket gets you a free welcome beer.
 Tickets required.

 Cincinnati Art Museum